Serial Communication

 L1: Intro to Serial

-In this lesson, we’ll dive into asynchronous serial communication and how we can use it for bidrectional Computer ↔ Arduino communication.
+In this lesson, we’ll dive into asynchronous serial communication and how we can use it for bidirectional Computer ↔ Arduino communication.
 We’ll show example serial communication clients using terminal programs and Python.

 L2: Web Serial

-In this lesson, you’ll learn about the new Web Serial API and how to build simple web apps that communicate with Arduino.
+In this lesson, you’ll learn about the Web Serial API and how to build simple web apps that communicate with Arduino directly from your browser.

 L3: p5.js Serial